Best Brewery Pubs in Prague

 If you are feeling adventurous and would like to get away from the malls you should check out the brewery in Pivovar Hostivar in Prague 15.
 The beer here is varied and they always have a couple of stronger lagers on tap; they have 11, 12, 13, and 15 degree lagers and seasonal brews.
 It is more modern, but the good beer, great food, and garden make it worth the trip.

 Located behind the castle and possibly one of my favorite breweries in Prague.
-Always has a good selection with an IPA, light lager, half dark, dark, amber, and dark wheat beer on tap year round, with seasonal brews to boot, brewed under the name St. Norbert.
+Always has a good selection of an IPA, light lager, half dark, dark, amber, and dark wheat beer on tap year round, with seasonal brews to boot, brewed under the name St. Norbert.
 Originally founded as a brewery in the 12th century, it went unused for almost a hundred years until it reopened in 2000.
 If you are looking for great beer in Prague, this is really a must!